Thomas-Rutter/advent-of-code-2020/docs/user/index.rst

 Next step was parsing the criteria string, for this I just used split() to format the string.
-Then it was just an if statement to see if the password was valid based off the criteria.
+Then it was just an if statement to see if the password was valid based on the criteria.
 If it was valid then just add 1 to an int variable I created at the start of the function.

 .. code-block:: python